 - Your child may well get dirty.
 Their clothes may get dirty.
 You may find yourself getting a little goopy / painty / sticky yourself.

 - Important: I take photos of children at work, for my website and for you to keep, print and share.
-If you would prefer me not to photograph your child, just let me know.
+Photo release forms will be provided on the day.

-- Finally, we are an allergy house, I’m afraid, so while you are welcome to bring your own snacks, we would be grateful if you could leave your kiwi fruit, peanuts and peanut products at home.
+- Finally, we are an allergy house.
+While you are welcome to bring your own snacks, we would be grateful if you could leave your kiwi fruit, pecans, peanuts and peanut products at home.

 With children of five and up, I like to model constructive responses to other people’s art.
 I do this with specifics.
 I like your use of colour.
 How did you mix this one?
 Which brush did you use?
 That’s my favourite bit!
 How long did that take you?
 What were you thinking of when you were making it?